CSA offers 2 forms of coverage for your goods in transit, standard cargo insurance and an upgraded "all-risk" cargo policy.

 Upgraded Cargo Insurance

-With CSA it's easy and cost-effective to add an upgraded policy with all-risk cargo coverage for goods in transit to your freight order.
-All you need to do is declare the full value of your goods on the Bill of Lading and the following All-risk insurance coverage will override CSA's Standard Liability insurance above.
+With CSA, adding an upgraded policy with all-risk cargo coverage is easy and cost-effective.
+All you need to do is declare the full value of your goods at the time of booking the shipment, and the following All-risk insurance coverage will override CSA's Standard Cargo insurance above.

 Minimum Charge: $35.00 per shipment.